hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

 * `cpu` -
   (Optional)
-  CPU request and limit for Airflow web server.
+  The number of CPUs for the Airflow web server.

 * `memory_gb` -
   (Optional)
-  Memory (GB) request and limit for Airflow web server.
+  The amount of memory (GB) for the Airflow web server.

 * `storage_gb` -
   (Optional)
-  Storage (GB) request and limit for Airflow web server.
+  The amount of storage (GB) for the Airflow web server.

 The `worker` block supports:

 * `cpu` -
   (Optional)
-  CPU request and limit for a single Airflow worker replica.
+  The number of CPUs for a single Airflow worker.

 * `memory_gb` -
   (Optional)
-  Memory (GB) request and limit for a single Airflow worker replica.
+  The amount of memory (GB) for a single Airflow worker.

 * `float storage_gb`
   (Optional)
-  Storage (GB) request and limit for a single Airflow worker replica.
+  The amount of storage (GB) for a single Airflow worker.

 * `min_count` -
   (Optional)
-  Minimum number of workers for autoscaling.
+  The minimum number of Airflow workers that the environment can run.
+The number of workers in the environment does not go above this number, even if a lower number of workers can handle the load.

 * `max_count` -
   (Optional)
-  Maximum number of workers for autoscaling.
+  The maximum number of Airflow workers that the environment can run.
+The number of workers in the environment does not go above this number, even if a higher number of workers is required to handle the load.

 ## Attributes Reference